s9y/s9y.github.io/features.md

 * ### Catalogue your entries
   Nested categories and posting to multiple categories are supported, and so are tags.
 * ### XML-RPC Editing
-  Support for both the Movable Type and Blogger XML-RPC APIs.
+  Support for both the Movable Type and Blogger XML-RPC API.
 * ### Multiple Databases
   Serendipity supports MySQL, PostgreSQL and SQLite database backends.
 * ### Multiple Users